 Right after you graduate, you are filled with hopeful energy and excitement.
 The whole world seems to be yours for the taking and you and your friends are all looking forward to new and exciting opportunities.
-Armed with the most up-to date knowledge of the current markets and trends, you are well-prepared to set out in new directions and make bold moves in any field you decide to pursue.
+Armed with the most up-to-date knowledge of the current markets and trends, you are well-prepared to set out in new directions and make bold moves in any field you decide to pursue.
+The following mentioned are few small business ideas for college students who have completed their graduation.

 It can be hard, at times, to decide what direction to go in first.
 Should you look for a paid or unpaid internship?Should you throw all your efforts into joining up with a cutting edge or reputable company, organization, or firm?
 Should you shoot for a higher-level position or accept some entry-level position in your field?
 Or, should you bite the bullet and choose a best business to start your own venture?